-Information about the College’s academic programs, degree offerings, and certificate programs is available beginning on page 78 in the College Catalog and Student Handbook.
+Information about the College’s academic programs, degree offerings, and certificate programs is available in the College Catalog and Student Handbook.
 For information regarding programs or additional questions, contact the Dean of Instruction.
 Information is reported to the National Center for Education Statistics (NCES) and a list of programs and majors can be viewed on the NCES College Navigator.

 REPAYMENT POLICY (RETURN OF TITLE IV FINANCIAL AID)

 Enterprise State Community College complies with federal regulations relative to return of tuition and other institutional charges for all Title IV recipients.
 The Federal Return of Title IV Funds Policy is to be used for a Title IV student who completely withdraws from all classes.
 The policy shall also be applied to those students who cease attendance in all classes but do not officially withdraw.
 The Return in Compliance with Federal Regulations is included on page 25 in the College Catalog and Student Handbook.
 The federal government mandates that students who withdraw from all classes may only keep the financial aid (federal “Title IV grant”) they have “earned” up to the time of withdrawal.
 Funds that were disbursed in excess of the earned amount must be returned by the College and/or the student to the federal government.
 Questions regarding the calculations of refunds may be directed to the Business Office.